Skip to content

 Length of the loop in the linked list

-as you see we move the q reference one node at a time and count the number of nodes that the q variable traverse before the value of node q becomes equal to the node p.
+As you see in the figures below, we move the q reference one node at a time and count the number of nodes that the q variable traverses before the value of node q becomes equal to the node p.

-so after traversing the 5 nodes the value of node q become equal to the value of node p.
-So the length of the loop in the linked list is 5. now we need to find the length of the rest of the linked list.
+So, after traversing the 5 nodes, the value of node q becomes equal to the value of node p.
+So, the length of the loop in the linked list is 5.
+Now we need to find the length of the rest of the linked list.

 Length of the rest of the linked list

-to find the length of the rest of the linked list first, we place a reference to the first node of the list among both of the references.
-As you see in the image given below we place the reference to the first node of the list.
+To find the length of the rest of the linked list first, we place a reference to the first node of the list between both of the references.
+As you see in Figure 4, we place the reference to the first node of the list.

-now we traverse one node at a time using both of the references in the list until both references meet at the same node and count the number of nodes traverse by anyone reference. as you see in the image given below.
+Now we traverse one node at a time using both of the references in the list until both references meet at the same node and count the number of nodes traversed by either reference, as you see in the figures below.

-now we place the Null or None value in the linked part of the 8th node. as you see in the image given below.
+In the above example, the total length of the list is equal to 5+3=8.
+Now we place the Null or None value in the linked part of the 8th node, as you see in Figure 5.

 def remove_cycle(self):